Create a Slider Custom Control in an MDK App (Using Metadata Approach)

 - Step 8

-Make sure you are choosing the right device platform tab above.
-Once you have scanned and on-boarded using the onboarding URL, it will be remembered.
-When you Log out and onboard again, you will be asked either to continue to use current application or to scan new QR code.
+Ensure that you choose the correct device platform tab above.
+Once you have scanned and onboarded using the onboarding URL, it will be remembered.
+If you log out and onboard again, you will be prompted to either continue using the current application or scan a new QR code.